Leer en Español

 • Yield: This recipe makes just over 2 ¼ cups pastry cream, enough for one Fresh Fruit Tart or one Danish Layer Cake.

-• Chocolate pastry cream: Stir 2 ounces finely chopped dark chocolate into the pastry cream with the vanilla in Step 3.
+• Chocolate pastry cream: Stir 2 ounces of finely chopped dark chocolate into the pastry cream with the vanilla in Step 3.

-• Coffee pastry cream: Add ½ ounce coffee extract to the pastry cream with the vanilla in Step 3.
+• Coffee pastry cream: Add ½ ounce coffee extract to the cream with the vanilla in Step 3.

 • Coconut pastry cream: Substitute 8 ounces (1 cup) of the whole milk with an equal amount of unsweetened canned coconut milk.